svankaya/image_service/README.md

 - Currently, both the services are run on a single server.
 These services can be set up on different servers which can be accessed by a front-end server.
 This make both the services loosely coupled, independently deployable, highlt maintainable and testable.
 - While transfering images between client and server, the images can be encrypted for security, compressed for improved network performance.
 - NodePort service has been used in the current work which can have only one service per port and directly exposes the service to external traffic from clients.
 This can be replaced by load balancer or ingress which don't directly expose the services.
+- Write unit test cases to make sure the code is error free